sianob/bp-iac/README.md

 This repository contains the Terraform code and GitHub Actions workflows to manage Azure Kubernetes Service (AKS) clusters for both **staging** and **production** environments.

+In order to contribute you must submit a pull request.
+This pull request requires at lease one review and for the smoketest status check to pass.

 ---

 ## 📁 Folder Structure